 EasyMorph can run external applications and Windows shell commands either once or multiple times in a loop.
-Most frequently this is used for file
+Most frequently, this is used for file

 The command line arguments for the application can be specified either as a constant line of text, or using an expression.
 In the latter case, the

 Hint: Wrap file names in double quotes in command line expressions as they may contain spaces.

 If application is not specified (the application path is empty) then "Run program" executes the command line as a Windows shell command.
 The example

 application once for each row of a dataset.
 The command line in this case is specified using an expression.
-Therefore it can be calculated for each line
+Therefore, it can be calculated for each line

-If the external application is not defined, the transformation executes the command line as a Windows shell command.
+If the external application is not defined, the action executes the command line as a Windows shell command.
 It can be used, for instance, for mass

-Hint: To see what a calculated command line would look like you can pre-calculate command lines as a new column before iterating.
+Hint: To see what a calculated command line would look like, you can pre-calculate command lines as a new column before iterating.

-output" checkbox in the transformation properties.
+output" checkbox in the action properties.
 Both STDOUT and STDERR are captured.
-Typical use cases for output capturing include error handling and
+Typical use cases for capturing output include error handling and

 obtaining calculation results from external applications without creating a file.